top of page

 Bitter Sweet Symphony, The Verve

-Maybe you're considering therapy because you're already acutely aware of a part that's making life difficult?
+Maybe you're considering therapy because you're already acutely aware of a part of you that's making life difficult?
 A harsh critic?
 An Angry part?
 A perfectionist?
 A judge?
 A rebel?
 A worrier?
 A rule-bound part?
 An overthinker?
 A people pleaser?
 Hypervigilant parts?
-Hedonistic parts?
+A Hedonist?
 Addictive parts?
 Caretakers or rescuers?
-So many possibilities that often show themselves somatically (through the body) too.
-It is well documented that traumas are stored in our bodies and some clients find that some ailments ease up when the associated parts finally get their attention.
+So many possibilities that often show themselves somatically.
+It is well documented that traumas are stored in our body and some of my clients have found that some physical ailments, such as migraines and IBS, ease up through the associated parts finally getting some attention.

 'IFS recognises that the cultivation of mindful self-leadership is the foundation for healing from trauma'

-As referenced above by Dr Bessel Van Der Kolk, Mindful Self-leadership is the main goal of IFS therapy.
-When you start IFS therapy you'll soon spot extreme parts that are triggered and blending with you (in the the driving seat) and impacting your relationships and/or your self-care.
-You'll learn to pause, sit back and look after them from your naturally calm and compassionate place or Self and they'll start to trust they don't need to take over.
+As referenced by Dr Bessel Van Der Kolk, Mindful Self-leadership is the main goal of IFS therapy.
+When you begin IFS therapy you'll soon start spotting your triggered parts and them commandeering the driving seat, directly impacting your relationships and/or your self-care.
+You'll learn to pause, sit back and give them your attention from your naturally calm and compassionate core, or Self, and they'll start to trust you and see that there's another way where they don't need to dominate.

 "I think the first intrusion into one's own inner conflicts is not the most pleasant of experiences but working through them can really be one of the greatest adventures in life.
 And it takes a certain amount of bravado and need and realisation that you're missing out on your own life!"
 David Bowie

-These valiant but misguided protectors can prevent us knowing and achieving our heart's desires.
-And reduce our connection with others by putting up defenses and hiding our vulnerabilities.
+The valiant but misguided parts of us, that we once upon a time needed, can prevent us knowing and achieving our heart's desires.
+And reduce our connection with others by putting up defenses to hide our vulnerabilities.
 However, resisting any parts of ourselves causes a lot of our suffering and that's why a common IFS phrase is 'All parts are welcome!' and they really are.
-Then we can get to know them, their fears and the origin of their extreme roles and perhaps relieve them of these.
-Only when they feel ready.
+And they shine a light on what work needs to happen first so another IFS mantra I find very helpful is "If it's in the way, it IS the way"

 "We often find that the harder we try to get rid of emotions and thoughts, the stronger they become" Dr Richard Schwartz

-Like many of my colleagues, IFS has become my most used and effective therapeutic tool.
-I suspect because of the level of clarity, self-awareness and relief it provides.
-In IFS there is a clear path to uncovering the root causes of your suffering and behaviours and there are protocols to follow to resolve these.
-It is all led by you, your wise 'Self', and is very respectful of all parts (we never do anything without the agreement of your whole system) so people often find they don't experience that common 'rawness' or 'backlash' after an intense therapy IFS session.
-In fact, even when a lot of emotion is experienced during an IFS session (which is always welcome) clients usually report feeling lighter, more settled and empowered the following week.
-In sessions there is often a lot of joy and laughter too when we meet your adorable young parts.
+Like many of my colleagues, IFS has become my most used therapeutic tool because it's so effective.
+I suspect because of the level of clarity, self-awareness, relief and healing it provides.
+In IFS there is a clear path to uncovering the root causes of your suffering and proven protocols to follow to resolve these.
+It is all led by you, your wise 'Self', and is very respectful of all of your parts (we never do anything without the agreement of your whole system) so people often find they don't experience that common 'rawness' or 'backlash', that they do with other therapeutic models, after an intense therapy IFS session.
+In fact, even after a very emotional IFS session (which is always welcome) clients often report feeling lighter, more settled and empowered the following week.
+And if they don't then we know exactly what dynamic to look at the following week.
+In sessions there can also be lots of joy and laughter when we meet your adorable young parts.

-When I first heard Richard Schwartz explaining Internal Family Systems, I was instantly hooked and haven't stopped devouring every book, training and podcast possible ever since.
-To enhance my IFS work I have additionally trained in 'Mindful Self-Compassion' (developed by Kristin Neff & Christopher Germer) which I find sits well with IFS and inner-critic work in particular.
-And I am currently training in 'Effortless Mindfulness' with Loch Kelly as I find his 'glimpses' very helpful for accessing and maintaining more Self.
-I wasn't suprised when I learned he is also an IFS therapist and trainer who works closely with Richard Schwartz.
-I am looking forward to adding this dimension to my IFS Therapy offering.
+When I first heard Richard Schwartz explaining Internal Family Systems, I was instantly hooked and haven't stopped devouring every book, training and podcast ever since.
+To enhance my IFS work I have additionally trained in 'Mindful Self-Compassion' (developed by Kristin Neff & Christopher Germer) which when slightly adjusted complements IFS especially when working with inner-critics and shame.
+I am currently training to be a non-dual 'Effortless Mindfulness' facilitator with Loch Kelly as I find his 'glimpses' invaluable for accessing and maintaining more Self leadership throughout your day.
+It totally fitted when I discovered he is also an IFS therapist and trainer who works closely with Richard Schwartz.
+After my Effortless Mindfulness facilitator training I am looking forward to adding this dimension to my IFS Therapy offering.
+I am IFS Level 2 trained (level 3 trainings are rare but once I can get on one I will) and am working with two IFS consultants towards becoming a certified IFS therapist and to make sure my work with clients is effective and ethical.
+I also have my own personal IFS therapy to maximise my self-awareness in our sessions.

-It's important to find the right therapist for you.
-Please do feel free to contact me if you are curious about IFS and would like a free 15 minute chat to see if we are a good fit.
+I know it's important you find the right therapist for you so do feel free to contact me if you are curious about IFS and would like a free 30 minute chat to see if we are a good fit.

-IFS therapists are much in demand so if I don’t have availability I will do my best to find you suitable colleagues who do.
+IFS therapists and practitioners are much in demand so if I don’t have availability I will do my best to find you suitable colleagues who do.

 A few IFS links to get you started but there are so many so enjoy having a good explore:-